The Short Courses will be held on Monday 6th and Tuesday 7th July, at Soria Moria Hotell.

 Beyond Functional Safety – Leveraging Prognostics and Health Management to Achieve Next-Level Safety – Frank Børre Pedersen, Dr.-Ing.
 Vice President, DNV AS, Norway

-Panel Session 3: Maritime Applications of PHM
+Panel session 3: Maritime Applications of PHM

 Paper 5C